kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 ```
 # Perform nmds and fit environmental and species vectors
 barents.mds <- metaMDS(barents_spp, distance = "bray", autotransform = FALSE)
-barents.envfit <- envfit(barents.mds, barents_env, permutations = 999) # Fit environmental vectors
+barents.envfit <- envfit(barents.mds, barents_env, permutations = 999)
+# Fit environmental vectors
-barents.sppfit <- envfit(barents.mds, barents_spp, permutations = 999) # Fit species vectors
+barents.sppfit <- envfit(barents.mds, barents_spp, permutations = 999)
+# Fit species vectors
 ```

 <br/>

 Have a look at the nmds output and check the stress.
 Sometimes he nmds cant represent all of the relationships between variables accurately.
 This is reflected by a high stress value.
 A general rule is if the stress value is below 0.2, the plot is generally ok.
 ```
 barents.mds  # Stress value is less than 0.2, which is good.
-Shows how easy it was to condense multidimensional data into two dimensional space
+# Shows how easy it was to condense multidimensional data into two dimensional space.
 ```

 <center> <img src="{{ site.baseurl }}/barents_nmds.png" alt="nmds" style="width: 800px;"/> </center>